San Juan County Court Records

 - Records containing protected personal identifiers (Social Security numbers, financial account information), which are redacted before public release

-Documents filed in domestic violence and family law proceedings may contain confidential information that is withheld from public inspection even when the case docket itself is accessible.
+Documents filed in domestic violence and family law proceedings may contain confidential information withheld from public inspection even when the case docket itself is accessible.
 Under NMSA 1978, Section 24-14-27, vital statistics records such as birth and death certificates are further restricted to persons with a direct and tangible interest.

 Indigent litigants may petition for fee waivers under New Mexico Rule 1-088.1 NMRA, which can eliminate or defer filing and copy costs based on income relative to federal poverty guidelines.